Ohio Eminent Scholar

-Vicki Wysocki received her BS in Chemistry at Western Kentucky University in 1982 and her PhD in Chemistry at Purdue University in 1987.
-After doing postdoctoral work at Purdue and at the Naval Research Laboratory as a National Research Council Fellow, she joined Virginia Commonwealth University as an Assistant Professor in 1990.
+Vicki Wysocki received her BS in Chemistry from Western Kentucky University in 1982 and her PhD in Chemistry from Purdue University in 1987.
+After pursuing postdoctoral studies at Purdue and at the Naval Research Laboratory as a National Research Council Fellow, she joined Virginia Commonwealth University as an Assistant Professor in 1990.
 She was promoted to Associate Professor in 1994.
 Vicki joined the University of Arizona in 1996 and was promoted to Professor in 2000.
 Most recently she was Chair of the Department of Chemistry and Biochemistry at Arizona.
 Vicki joined OSU in August 2012 as an Ohio Eminent Scholar and Director of the OSU Campus Chemical Instrument Center.
 Awards include the 2009 Distinguished Contribution to Mass Spectrometry Award from the American Society for Mass Spectrometry, jointly with Professor Simon Gaskell, and the 2017 American Chemical Society Field and Franklin Award for Outstanding Contributions to Mass Spectrometry, the 2022 ACS Division of Analytical Chemistry Award in Chemical Instrumentation, and the 2022 Thomson Medal from the International Mass Spectrometry Foundation.
 Vicki served as VP Programs, President, and Past President of the American Society for Mass Spectrometry from is currently an associate editor for the ACS journal Analytical Chemistry from 2015-2022 and is currently Editor-in-Chief of the Journal of the American Society for Mass Spectrometry.